awigmore189/DS_15_cloned/projects/unit-projects/project-3/readme.md

 - **Requirements:**
     - Create dummy variables
-    - Partition dataset for cross validation
-    - Build KNN model using scikit-learn
-    - Evaluate model for accuracy and type errors
-    - Tune model using grid search
+    - Calculate OR by hand
+    - Complete a logistic regression using stats models and interpret your findings
+    - Calculate predicted probabilities

+- **Bonus:**
+    - Plot the predicted probabilities
+    - Brainstorm ways to improve your analysis

 - **Submission:**
-    - DM completed code to instructor over Slack
+    - TBD by Instructor

 ---